-Carbon stocks in the bole portion of trees harvested for wood products: For upward-sloping lines, the values shall be based on the carbon stocks harvested to the legal constraint terminus and be based on the average carbon stocks from the terminus to the balance of the 100-year modeling (if applicable).
+For upward-sloping lines, the values shall be based on the carbon stocks harvested to the legal constraint terminus and be based on the average carbon stocks from the terminus to the balance of the 100-year modeling (if applicable).

-Step 4 - Apply Performance-Standard Criteria
+6.1.2.4 Apply Performance-Standard Criteria

-Once the components of the standardized unadjusted baseline are determined in Step 3, the aboveground standing live and standing dead components must be adjusted to conform to a set of performance standard criteria, as described below.
-The result is a standardized adjusted baseline for aboveground standing live and standing dead carbon stocks.
-Other reported carbon pools are adjusted in Step 5.
+Once the components of the normalized unadjusted baseline are determined in Section 6.1.2.3, the aboveground standing live and standing dead components must be adjusted to conform to a set of performance standard criteria, as described below.
+The result is a normalized adjusted baseline for aboveground standing live and standing dead carbon stocks.
+Other reported carbon pools are adjusted in Section 6.1.2.5.

-The performance standard criteria establish minimum aboveground standing live and standing dead carbon stock values for the baseline in each year, regardless of what is legally and financially viable.
+The performance standard criteria establish minimum aboveground standing live and standing dead carbon stock values for the baseline, regardless of what is legally and financially viable.
 The elements of the performance standard are:

 - The High Stocking Reference: The High Stocking Reference is a measure of carbon stocks in aboveground standing live and standing dead biomass over the 10 years preceding the project start date.
-It governs baseline carbon stocks in certain instances where aboveground standing live carbon stocks have declined prior to the start date.
-See further guidance below on how to determine the High Stocking Reference. - Comparison of initial carbon stocks to Common Practice: If the standardized unadjusted baseline for aboveground standing live carbon stocks was averaged (i.e., it was determined according to Equation 6.5), then the standardized adjusted baseline may depend on how the initial carbon stocks compare to Common Practice levels (see guidance below for how to determine Common Practice).
-For projects whose initial carbon stocks are above Common Practice, the standardized adjusted baseline for aboveground standing live and standing dead carbon stocks may not be below Common Practice.
-For projects whose initial carbon stocks are below Common Practice, the standardized adjusted baseline for aboveground standing live and standing dead carbon stocks may not be below either (1) the initial inventory level or (2) the High Stocking Reference, whichever is greater.
+It governs baseline carbon stocks in certain instances where aboveground standing live and standing dead carbon stocks have declined prior to the start date.
+See further guidance below on how to determine the High Stocking Reference. - Comparison of initial carbon stocks to Common Practice: If the normalized unadjusted baseline for aboveground standing live carbon stocks was averaged (i.e., it was determined according to Equation 6.5), then the normalized adjusted baseline may depend on how the initial carbon stocks compare to Common Practice levels (see guidance in Section 6.1.1 for how to determine Common Practice).
+For projects whose initial aboveground standing live and standing dead carbon stocks are above Common Practice, the normalized adjusted baseline for aboveground standing live and standing dead carbon stocks may not be below Common Practice.
+For projects whose initial aboveground standing live and standing dead carbon stocks are below Common Practice, the normalized adjusted baseline for aboveground standing live and standing dead carbon stocks may not be below either (1) the initial inventory level or (2) the High Stocking Reference, whichever is greater.
 See Equation 6.7 and Equation 6.8 below.